C3-PRO/c3-pro-ios-framework/README.md

 #### Usage

-The iOS framework is built of components that can be used individually, meaning you can use only the parts you need.
+The iOS framework contains individual components, meaning you can use only the parts you need.
+See below for what's included.

 Taking a _pure Swift_ approach, you will not be able to use this framework with Objective-C alone.
 Instead, you can use Swift code in your app, using a [mix and match][mix-match] approach, to connect the C3-PRO components to the Objective-C bits in your app.